Excel VBA Selection Range

 Now, this code will select the cell A1 in the active worksheet.

-If you want to select the cell in the different worksheet then first we need to specify the worksheet by its name.
+If you want to select the cell in the different worksheets then first we need to specify the worksheet by its name.
 To specify the worksheet we need to use the “WORKSHEET” object and enter the worksheet name in double-quotes.

 For example, if you want to select the cell A1 in the worksheet “Data Sheet” then first specify the worksheet just like below.